Avapritinib: History

 The U.S. Food and Drug Administration (FDA) approved avapritinib in January 2020.
 The application for avapritinib was granted fast track designation, breakthrough therapy designation, and orphan drug designation.
 The FDA granted approval of Ayvakit to Blueprint Medicines Corporation.

 Avapritinib was approved based on the results from the Phase I NAVIGATOR clinical trial involving 43 subjects with GIST harboring a PDGFRA exon 18 mutation, including 38 subjects with PDGFRA D842V mutation.
 Subjects received avapritinib 300 mg or 400 mg orally once daily until disease progression or they experienced unacceptable toxicity.
 The recommended dose was determined to be 300 mg once daily.
 The trial measured how many subjects experienced complete or partial shrinkage (by a certain amount) of their tumors during treatment (overall response rate).
 For subjects harboring a PDGFRA exon 18 mutation, the overall response rate was 84%, with 7% having a complete response and 77% having a partial response.
 For the subgroup of subjects with PDGFRA D842V mutations, the overall response rate was 89%, with 8% having a complete response and 82% having a partial response.
 While the median duration of response was not reached, 61% of the responding subjects with exon 18 mutations had a response lasting six months or longer (31% of subjects with an ongoing response were followed for less than six months).

 The FDA approved avapritinib based on evidence from one clinical trial (NCT02508532) of 204 subjects with GIST.
 The trial was conducted at 17 sites in the United States, Europe and Asia.

 Avapritinib showed a median PFS of 4.2 months compared to 5.6 months for regorafenib.
 The difference in median PFS between the avapritinib and regorafenib groups was not statistically significant.
 The overall response rate was 17 percent for the avapritinib group and 7 percent for the regorafenib group.
 The VOYAGER trial evaluated the efficacy and safety of avapritinib (N=240) versus regorafenib (N=236) in patients with third- or fourth-line GIST.

 Avapritinib was approved for medical use in the European Union in September 2020.

-Ayvakit was granted approval for advanced systemic mastocytosis by the FDA on June 16th 2021.
+Ayvakit was granted approval for advanced systemic mastocytosis by the FDA in June 2021.

+In May 2023, the FDA granted approval for the use of avapritinib for indolent systemic mastocytosis.